On the Analytic Wavelet Transform

 Nevertheless, the wavelet suitability criteria give some latitude in the choice of $\gamma$.
 To understand why one might choose a particular value of $\gamma$ we consider first the roles of $\beta$ and $\gamma$ more generally.
 We have noted that $\beta$ controls the time decay, with $\psi(t)/\psi(0)\sim|t|^{-(\beta+1)}$.
 Meanwhile, $\gamma$ controls the high-frequency decay, as is clear from the frequency-domain form (\ref{morse}).
 Thus increasing $\gamma$ is attractive if one would like to extend the analysis closer to the Nyquist frequency.
 Decreasing $\gamma$ with $P_{\beta,\gamma}$ held fixed, on the other hand, lets $\beta$ and hence the rate of time decay be increased, minimizing leakage from distant times.
-Further details on the roles of $\beta$ and $\gamma$ in setting the wavelet properties were considered by \cite{lilly09a-itsp}.
+Further details on the roles of $\beta$ and $\gamma$ in setting the wavelet properties were considered by \cite{lilly09-itsp}.

 With the higher-order errors made small by the constraint $1\le \gamma\le 6$, the leading-order error term is controlled by the choice of $P_{\beta,\gamma}$.
 Our analysis suggests that to minimize the leading-order error term, the wavelet should be chosen to be as short as possible---that is, $P_{\beta,\gamma}$ should be minimized.
 In the example discussed in Section~\ref{section:application2} it was seen that the presence of noise compels us to choose $P_{\beta,\gamma}$ large enough to stabilize the transform against random fluctuations.
+Further examination of the impact of noise is outside the scope of this paper.
 But a second factor opposing the desire to make $P_\psi$ small is that a wavelet cannot be made vanishingly short and still have attractive properties as a bandpass filter.

 A conventional measure of the time-domain spread of a wavelet is its second moment